ronigrr/Hearthstone-Deck-Tracker-Chroma-Experience-/README.md

 ### Installing
 ```
-* 1.clone repository
+1.clone repository
 ```

 ```
-* 2.make sure that the reference to Hearthstone Deck Tracker.exe is in place, if not check out
+2.make sure that the reference to Hearthstone Deck Tracker.exe is in place, if not check out HDT wiki
- [Hearthstone-Deck-Tracker wiki](https://github.com/HearthSim/Hearthstone-Deck-Tracker/wiki/Basic-plugin-creation-tutorial)- how to do so.
 ```
+* [Hearthstone-Deck-Tracker wiki](https://github.com/HearthSim/Hearthstone-Deck-Tracker/wiki/Basic-plugin-creation-tutorial)- how to do so.

 ```
-3.include Colore into your project, right-click on your C# Project in the Visual Studio Solution Explorer and choose "Manage NuGet Packages..."
+3.include Colore into your project, right-click on your C# Project in the Visual Studio Solution Explorer
+ and choose "Manage NuGet Packages..."
 From there you can search online for Packages.
 Enable Pre-releases or you will not be able to download v.6.00.
 Just search for "Colore" and install it.
  After that, you should see a reference being added to "Colore".
-more information about color-SDK you can find * [Here](https://github.com/chroma-sdk/Colore/wiki/Getting-started).
 ```
+more information about color-SDK you can find * [Here](https://github.com/chroma-sdk/Colore/wiki/Getting-started)

 ```
 You are good to go!